Diversity, Equity & Inclusion Insights for Organisations

 At FDM, we continuously strive to foster an environment of inclusivity.
 With over three decades of experience in recruiting and training people, we can build diverse pipelines of talent who bring innovation and creativity to problem solving.

-We train thousands of Gen Z consultants every year and continue to provide round-the-clock support to make sure that they have the right competencies to flourish in the workplace.
+We coach thousands of Gen Z consultants every year and continue to provide round-the-clock support to make sure that they have the right competencies to flourish in the workplace.

-Cynthia Brett joined FDM’s Business Analysis graduate programme in April 2022.
-Talking about her experience she said, ‘My training covered a tremendous amount about the tools and frameworks that a business analyst can use, scrum and the software development lifecycle, and software skills like Excel and SQL.
+Cynthia Brett joined FDM’s Graduate Programme in April 2022.
+Talking about her experience she said, ‘My coaching covered a tremendous amount about the tools and frameworks that a business analyst can use, scrum and the software development lifecycle, and software skills like Excel and SQL.
 I was speaking to a friend who’s been a BA for a few years, and she was particularly impressed that we learn SQL from the outset as it’s a piece of training she’s been asking for within her own role.’

 Our Business Analysts are trained in Requirements Engineering, Business Process Modelling, Investigation Techniques, Gap Analysis, Stakeholder Management, Change Management and Benefits Realisation.
 They have the tech knowledge and the business aptitude to become the integral link between your teams and stakeholders.

-Find out about our Business Services and Contact Us to find out about the range of other services we offer.
+Find out more about Our Services and Contact Us to find out about the range of other services we offer.